 Flying ants appear early

-Professor Adam Hart, from the University of Gloucestershire, believes the warm weather has caused the flying ants' early appearance.
+Professor Adam Hart from the University of Gloucestershire is part of the 2nd year of the flying ant survey, and believes the warm weather has caused the flying ants' early appearance.
 He says: "Each summer flying ants erupt from the ground seemingly without warning, as new queens leave the nest to mate and found their own colonies.

 "They often emerge simultaneously over large parts of the country, and many people know this as 'flying ant day', but we wanted to find out whether there really is one single day.
 Interestingly, in 2012 there were two main flying ant days, two weeks apart.
 But is this the same in other years?